 Family, Friends, and Addiction Recovery

 One of the primary causes of relapse in pain pill addiction is an inability to develop intimate relationships.
 It's almost impossible to recover from prescription drug addiction alone.
+Learn what to do when someone you love relapses.

 Rebuilding close connections with family and friends is essential to successful drug abuse recovery.
 This often requires the addicted person to recognize and make amends for the damage caused by past behavior.
+Learn how to talk to children about addiction.

 At the same time, the addicted person's family will be going through its own recovery process.
 Re-establishing trust and mutual respect can take months or even years.
 Nothing can replace the healing properties of time spent together with loved ones.